yearn/yearn-vaults-v3/TECH_SPEC.md

 Force revoking a strategy is only used in cases of a faulty strategy that cannot otherwise have its current_debt reduced to 0.
 Force revoking a strategy will result in a loss being reported by the vault.

-#### Setting the periphery contracts
+#### Setting the modules/periphery contracts
-The accountant can each be set by the ACCOUNTANT_MANAGER.
+The accountant can be set by the ACCOUNTANT_MANAGER.

+A deposit_limit_module can be set by the DEPOSIT_LIMIT_MANAGER

+A withdraw_limit_module can be set by the WITHDRAW_LIMIT_MANAGER

-The contract is not needed for the vault to function but are recommended for optimal use.
+These contracts are not needed for the vault to function but are optional add ons for optimal use.

 #### Reporting profits
 The REPORTING_MANAGER is in charge of calling process_report() for each strategy in the vault according to its own timeline